 Skip to main content

-Recent/Favorite Projects:
+Notable Projects:

-Kootenai County Assessor's Office Data Viz:
+Kootenai County Assessor's Office, digital rebuild.

 As a Business Intelligence Officer for the Kootenai County Assessor's Office, I create many data reports and visualizations.
 These have been some of my most interesting and/or valaable to the office.